Chart Color Schemes

 Dulwich Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 27.7% currently enrolled in formal education, comprising 7.6% in primary, 7.5% in tertiary, and 6.5% in secondary education.
+Educational participation is high in Dulwich Hill, with 27.7% of residents currently enrolled in formal education.
+This includes 7.6% in primary education, 7.5% in tertiary education, and 6.5% pursuing secondary education.

 Frequently Asked Questions - Education